-Limited convertibility: Where foreign currency cannot either be bought or can be bought only to a limit from the national currency, with the permission from the Central Bank.
+Limited convertibility: Where foreign currency cannot either be bought or can be bought only to a limit from the national currency, with permission from the Central Bank.

-Loro account: Loro account is an account maintained by a foreign bank or its branch in a bank, even though they have no correspondent transactions with that bank. (see Nostro and Vostro)
+Loro account: A Loro account is an account maintained by a foreign bank or its branch in a bank, even though they have no correspondent transactions with that bank. (see Nostro and Vostro)

 Market Day: The day on which the sale of a currency against another currency can be settled, is called banking day.
 The exchange contracts of two currencies can be settled only when the markets of those cities to which the currencies belong are open.
-Market day is also known as Business day, clear day, banking day and open day.
+Market Day is also known as Business Day, Clear Day, Banking Day, and Open Day.

-Managed Float: It is the situation where the Central Bank intervene in the exchange market, to stabilize the rates of home currency or to influence the exchange rate in a particular direction is called Managed float.
+Managed Float: It is the situation where the Central Bank intervenes in the exchange market, to stabilize the rates of home currency or to influence the exchange rate in a particular direction is called Managed float.

-Margin (Spread): The difference between the buying rate and selling rate is referred as spread or margin.
+Margin (Spread): The difference between the buying rate and selling rate is referred to as spread or margin.

 Nostro Account: Nostro stands for ‘our account’.
-Nostro account is an account maintained by a bank or an institution of one country with a correspondent bank in a foreign country.
+A Nostro account is an account maintained by a bank or an institution of one country with a correspondent bank in a foreign country.
 The account is usually maintained in the currency of the country where the correspondent bank is situated. (see Loro and Vostro)

-Odd-dates: Odd-dates refer to Non-Standard days in the forward market.
+Odd dates: Odd dates refer to Non-Standard days in the forward market.

 Open Day: The day on which the sale of a currency against another currency can be settled, is called banking day.
 The exchange contracts of two currencies can be settled only when the markets of those cities to which the currencies belong are open.
-Open day is also known as Business day, clear day, market day and banking day.
+Open Day is also known as Business Day, Clear Day, Market Day, and Banking Day.